RAMI-0630/University-Website/README.md

 npm run dev

 ❗❗❗DISCLAIMER:
-This project is not affiliated with Addis Ababa University.
+This project is not affiliated with Arba Minch University.
 For questions or feedback, feel free to open an issue or contact me through GitHub.